dario-marvin/MachineLearningLetters/README.md

 We basically follow the same idea of the [previous repository](https://github.com/dario-marvin/MachineLearningDigits).
 A sequence of 4367 random single lowercase letters is generated and compiled on a A4 sheet with LaTeX.
 The paper sheet is then printed, scanned at 75 dpi and saved as PNG in the file [page1.png](https://github.com/dario-marvin/MachineLearningLetters/blob/master/page1.png).

 ### Dataset extraction
+There are a few differences with the previous approach: this time we use a minimum pixel value threshold instead of a men to decided wheter a row or clumn contains dark pixels or not.

+Also, everytime we find the start of a letter we search on the adjacent right columns if they also contain dark pixels, to finally retrieve how long a letter is. we then fill the sides upon reaching a universal width of 7 pixels for every letter image.

 <p align="center">
   <img src="https://github.com/dario-marvin/MachineLearningLetters/blob/master/all_letters.png">
 </p>

 ### Data analysis

-Since it is well known there is not a perfect general learning algorithm for every problem, we explore many different approaches and select the best one for this problem according to the results.
-We try some of the most common methods for ML classification, including:
+We explore some of the most common methods for ML classification and select the best one for this problem according to the results.
+We try:
 - Decision tree learning (DT)
 - k-nearest neighbors algorithm (KNN)
 - Linear discriminant analysis (LDA)
 - Gaussian naive Bayes (GNB)
 - Support Vector Machines (SVM)

-For each of these approaches we train a classifier using the first 3290 images, which will compose our Training Set, then we ask the model to make a prediction on the value of the remaining 1000 images, which will be our Test Set.
+For each of these approaches we train a classifier using the first 3367 images, which will compose our Training Set, then we ask the model to make a prediction on the value of the remaining 1000 images, which will be our Test Set.
 We finally compare the predictions with the real values.

 ## Results